idaholab/moose/modules/geochemistry/paper.md

 Nevertheless, rudimentary transport capability has been included in the geochemistry module, which models Darcy flow of the species' mobile concentrations, with hydrodynamic dispersion.
 It is assumed that precipitated minerals, sorbed species and sorption sites are immobile.
 The temperature, porosity, Darcy flux vector and dispersion tensor are fixed by the user.
 All of these may vary spatially and temporally, but the geochemistry module provides them with no dynamics (in contrast with the PorousFlow module, where temperature evolution is governed by an advection-diffusion equation, for instance).
 An operator-splitting method may be used to provide the mathematical solution, as described above.

-# Computation aspects
+# Computational aspects

 Spatially-varying geochemistry simulations use a large amount of memory since they store information about a complete geochemical system at each finite-element node.
-On the other hand, ignoring transport, they are almost embarrasingly parallel, so may be solved efficiently using a large number of processors.
+On the other hand, ignoring transport, they are almost embarrasingly parallel, and can be solved efficiently using a large number of processors.
 Even reactive-transport models scale well with multiple processors, since multi-component flow in porous media is essentially multiple coupled diffusion equations.  \autoref{fig:scaling_eg} shows an example of scaling in which a model of fixed size is run on multiple processors.
 Further experiments involving memory usage, solver choices and cpu-scaling can be found in the [online documentation](https://mooseframework.org/modules/geochemistry/theory/compute_efficiencies.html).

 ![CPU time required to solve a reactive-transport simulation using the PorousFlow and geochemistry modules.\label{fig:scaling_eg}](joss_paper_scaling.png){ width=60% }

 # Example: cooling with feldspars

 One of the geochemistry [tests and examples](https://mooseframework.org/modules/geochemistry/tests_and_examples/index.html) involves slowly cooling an aqueous solution from 300$^{\circ}$C to 25$^{\circ}$C.  The aqueous solution is in equilibrium contact with the feldspars albite, maximum microcline, muscovite and quartz.
-This example is documented in section 14.1 of @bethke_2007.  \autoref{fig:feldspar_eg} shows the comparison between MOOSE's geochemistry module and the Geochemist's Workbench software.
+This example is documented in Section 14.1 of @bethke_2007.  \autoref{fig:feldspar_eg} shows the comparison of the results from MOOSE's geochemistry module and the Geochemist's Workbench.

 ![Precipitated volumes as a function of temperature when an aqueous solution in contact with feldspars is cooled.\label{fig:feldspar_eg}](joss_paper_feldspar.png){ width=60% }

 # Example: reactive transport in an aquifer thermal energy storage scenario

-It has been proposed to use the Weber-Tensleep formation in the USA to store renewably-generated, high-temperature water, for later use in electricity generation [@seedling; @osti_1524048].
-During the storage phase, formation water is produced from the reservoir, heated to 160$^{\circ}$C under pressure, and re-injected.
+The Weber-Tensleep Formation in the USA has been proposed to store renewably-generated, high-temperature water, for later use in electricity generation [@seedling; @osti_1524048].
+During the storage phase, formation water from the reservoir is produced, heated to 160$^{\circ}$C under pressure, and re-injected.
 The cycle is reversed during electricity generation.
-A [3D reactive transport study](https://mooseframework.org/modules/geochemistry/tests_and_examples/geotes_weber_tensleep.html) assessing potential precipitates in the engineering equipment, and mineralogy changes around the hot-water injection well, is provided by the authors as one of the geochemistry module examples.
+A [3D reactive transport study](https://mooseframework.org/modules/geochemistry/tests_and_examples/geotes_weber_tensleep.html) assessing potential precipitates in the engineering equipment, and mineralogy changes around the hot-water injection well in the deep reservoir, is provided by the authors as one of the geochemistry module examples.

-The major ions in the Weber-Tensleep formation water are Cl$^{-}$, Na$^{+}$, SO$_{4}^{2-}$, HCO$_{3}^{-}$, K$^{+}$, Ca$^{2+}$ and HS$^{-}$, with a host of additional minor ions.
-The pH is around 6.5, the ionic strength is around 1.7$\,$mol.kg$^{-1}$, and the temperature around 90$^{\circ}$C.  The observed mineralogy involves quartz (80\%), K-feldspar (8\%), Calcite (5\%), Siderite and Dolomite (each 2\%), Fe-chlorite and Illite (each 1\%) and a host of trace minerals.
+The major ions in the Weber-Tensleep Formation water are Cl$^{-}$, Na$^{+}$, SO$_{4}^{2-}$, HCO$_{3}^{-}$, K$^{+}$, Ca$^{2+}$ and HS$^{-}$, with a host of additional minor ions.
+The pH is around 6.5, the ionic strength is around 1.7$\,$mol.kg$^{-1}$ (which is close to the limit of 3$\,$mol.kg$^{-1}$ for the Debye-Huckel activity model [@bethke_2007]), and the temperature around 90$^{\circ}$C.  The observed mineralogy involves quartz (80\%), K-feldspar (8\%), Calcite (5\%), Siderite and Dolomite (each 2\%), Fe-chlorite and Illite (each 1\%) and a host of trace minerals.

+[//]: # (reviewer comment: this (the ionic strength) could exceed the comfortable/applicable limit of D-H/B-t dot models.
+Unless Pitzer/HMW capability is implemented, people will have questions when this module is used for a high IS system.
+Andy replies: i agree, and have added a comment above.)

 The 3D MOOSE model of the hot-water injection involves coupling a model of the heat exchanger to a model of transport to the geochemical model of the reservoir.
 These three models are loosely coupled using MOOSE's "multiapp" approach, using the geochemistry and PorousFlow modules.
 The coupled modelling reveals that anhydrite is the main precipitate in the heat exchanger, that illite and kaolinite dissolve around the injection well, and that K-feldspar and quartz precipitate around the injection well.  \autoref{fig:weber_tensleep_eg} shows some 3D contours of the Weber-Tensleep aquifer.

 ![Temperature, free volume of Quartz, and porosity after 90 days of hot water injection in the 3D coupled model.\label{fig:weber_tensleep_eg}](joss_paper_weber_tensleep.png)

-# Acknowledgements - TODO
+# Acknowledgements

-Funding for the development was provided by the Idaho National Laboratory - TODO check correct wording.
 The authors thank the MOOSE framework team, past and present, for providing the MOOSE framework and auxiliary functionality (quality control, test harnesses, documentation scaffolds, build scripts, etc).
+The mnuscript review provided by Ghanashyam (Hari) Neupane is also greatly appreciated.

+This research made use of the resources of the High Performance Computing Center at Idaho National Laboratory, which is supported by the Office of Nuclear Energy of the U.S. Department of Energy and the Nuclear Science User Facilities under Contract No. DE-AC07-05ID14517.

 # References